ankurk91/vue-loading-overlay/README.md

 The component accepts these slots:

 * `default` : Replace the animated icon with yours
+* `before` : Place anything before animated icon, you may need to style this.
-* `text` : Place anything right after animated icon, you may need to style this.
+* `after` : Place anything after animated icon, you may need to style this.

 ## API methods
 ### `Vue.$loading.show(?propsData,?slots)`